Benjamin Adegbuyi: Personal life

-Adegbuyi claims Yoruba as his father's roots who is currently the dean of a polytechnic university in Nigeria.
+Adegbuyi claims Yoruba as his father's roots.
+His father is currently the dean of a polytechnic university in Nigeria.

-He appeared playing the role of a fighter in action-oriented underground fighting film Forced to Fight (2011), starring Gary Daniels and Peter Weller.
+He played a fighter in the action-oriented underground fighting film Forced to Fight (2011), starring Gary Daniels and Peter Weller.

 In May 2013, Adegbuyi was found not guilty by the Supreme Court of Romania in the Yax nightclub brawl where a man was severely beaten.
 However, three people were sentenced after assaulting the bouncer.

 Being married to Elena, he became a father in 2015 when his son Patrick was born.

 On 25 May 2021, Adegbuyi was named an honorary citizen of Aiud in Alba County.

 He is a fan of Steaua București.